rust-lang/rfcs/text/0000-get-mut-refs.md

 - [`RangeToInclusive`](https://doc.rust-lang.org/std/ops/struct.RangeToInclusive.html)
 - [`usize`](https://doc.rust-lang.org/std/primitive.usize.html)

-It does't seem likely that this would be `trait` backed.
+It doesn't seem likely that this would be `trait` backed.
 Instead would probably be macro implemented like the old array impls.
 Until such time as Rust gains a variadic generics support (at the very least).